-- risk management strategies, which include fraud detection and prevention mechanisms; and - a system of risk management and internal control that builds robust business operations.
+- risk management strategies which shall include fraud detection and prevention mechanisms; and - (b) a system of risk management and internal controls that builds robust business operations. - 39.
+The Head of the Internal Audit shall, as soon practicable, notify the Chief Justice and the Audit Committee upon identification of indications of fraud, material breaches and wasteful expenditure in the management of the Fund.

-40. Notification of incidences of fraud, material breach etc to Chief Justice
+Notification of incidences of fraud, material breach, etc. to Chief Justice.